 We boarded the Reed Experience double decker boat at Marlin Wharf in Cairns, where we would take about an hour cruise out to the reef.
 As we boarded the ship we were handed a pair of fins, goggles, snorkel and wetsuit.
 Being the athletes we are, we jumped on the egg and bacon sandwiches they served for breakfast to jump start our day.

+The reef was nothing short of incredible.
+It was vibrant in color, diverse in plant, animal and terrain life.
+It dropped off at parts where you didn’t dare dive down to and other parts it rose to just beneath the surface, so close that my knee is still scraped up from trying to glide over the shallow coral.
 If you’ve ever seen Finding Nemo, we found most of the fish in the movie, but thankfully the sharks didn’t make a show.
 I made sure to bring my underwater camera, which I will hopefully be able to upload photos from soon once I develop the film back in the states.
 The parrot fish were my favorite because of their rich colors and shimmer when they wiggled by you.

 We got out and took a break laying in the sun again as we traveled to a different portion of the reef.
 There we had the option to pay for another scuba dive experience go out and snorkel or take a tour snorkeling with a marine biologist later on.
 I opted to snorkel first and with that I had the opportunity to spot the most beautiful sea turtle that I must have followed around for 20 mins.
 A handful of us hovered over top of the turtle and would take turns diving near the turtle so the professional underwater photographer could get a picture.
 I saw the photographer scratching the turtles back so when I dove down I rubbed the turtle’s smooth shell and it was an amazing moment to be out in the wild with this guy in the environment we were in.
+On the smorkel tour I also had the opportunity to pet a giant clam.
+If you could hold your breath long enough, we were allowed to swim down and rub the inside of the clam’s mouth so it would slightly shake, then close as if catching pray swimming inside its big mouth.
+I felt like I was in a cartoon watching the clam move its overgrown shells.
+We also spotted the clownfish and their babies and they were very protective of their home but I got a great picture I think.

 As we boarded the boat we then had the chance to go out in a boat with a glass bottom so I can still show you guys some of the reef, but it won't be as colorful and clear as the photos I haven't developed.

+Later that night our professors took us to a local pub called Woolshed to commemorate the trip with a private dinner, dessert and drinks as funny awards were handed out.
 There was obviously the award for best grades, but an award for “best alternative way to pay for a taxi” by barfing in it and also making “nice” with the most Australians were given out to other students.

+It was also Ladie’s Night so us girls were given free champagne the whole night as we listened to a live band play popular American 90’s music.
 Later on in the night there was a painted body competetion where two of our girls participated in by having the American flag painted on them as they danced across the tables to American music.

 LOVE,